memononen/nanovg/README.md

 glfw used only to get Vulkan surface and Mouse input.

-Depth order bug - I test myself on Nvidia and AMD and have not seen any depth-bugs.
+Depth order bug on AMD - I test myself on Nvidia and AMD and have not seen any depth-bugs.
 But on some AMD videocards depth bugged.
 I can not test my self so I can not fix it.
 I dont see any "logical error" myself. *Screenshot from Vulkan version* of this build on AMD GPU, elements draw in the same order as in OpenGL.
+SHould by fixed by https://github.com/danilw/nanovg_vulkan/commit/6ee100956134cab2aab67a6a8a7a5bda54c0f9ab

 ![nvgvk](https://danilw.github.io/GLSL-howto/nvgvk.png)